nicleejy/NUS-Reminders-Bot/README.md

 ### Project Details

-The back-end was written in Python and served from Heroku, with the help of the implementation, <a href="https://github.com/eternnoir/pyTelegramBotAPI">pyTelegramBot API</a> from Eternnoir.
+The back-end was written in Python and served from Heroku, with the help of the implementation <a href="https://github.com/eternnoir/pyTelegramBotAPI">pyTelegramBot API</a>.
 Because of the nature of the reminders system, it was necessary for the bot to be persistent.
 A solution was to implement an external cloud database that communicates with the script directly.
 User timetables, when submitted, are stored in a <a href="https://www.mongodb.com/atlas/database">MongoDB Atlas</a> database along with a generated list of reminders from their respective classes.
 The post also retains user state, such as whether reminders are active and a job list of unique job IDs if there scheduled reminders are activated.

 To schedule jobs with custom clock processes, I had to use a package other than the built in Heroku Scheduler, which only schedules jobs at intervals.
-APScheduler was chosen because it is lightweight, easy to use, runs in the background via a separate thread, and able to integrate with the MongoDB Atlas database through a job store.
+APScheduler was chosen because it is lightweight, easy to use, runs in the background, and able to integrate with the MongoDB Atlas database through a job store.
 Each job has a unique ID attributed to the user, along with a universally unique identifier (UUID) to ensure that each reminder can be traced for deletion if required.<br/><br/>

 ```python
 def schedule_jobs(job_list, userID, timing):